 My rate is $150 for 50 minute session; $250 for 80 minute session.
 Click here to request an appointment.

 A quote that resonates with me:Listening is rare.
 There are certain people we meet to whom we feel we can talk because they have such a depth capacity for hearing; not hearing words only but hearing us as a person.
 We shall never truly know ourselves unless we find people who can listen, who can enable us to emerge, to come out of ourselves, to discover who we are.
 We cannot discover ourselves by ourselves. -- Margaret Madeline

 What are these forms?

-- New Client Information form.
-This form provides information about you so Insights can craft your therapy to be as effective and efficient as possible.
-Some questions are personal and may be sensitive or even uncomfortable for you.
-They are asked in an effort to quickly begin building a complete picture of who you are, which in turn will save valuable therapy time.
+- Adult Intake Form, Minor Intake Form.
+These forms provide information about you or you child so Insights can craft therapy to be as effective and efficient as possible.
+Some questions are personal and may be sensitive or even uncomfortable.
+They are asked in an effort to quickly begin building a complete picture of who you or your child are, which in turn will save valuable therapy time.
 All client records are strictly confidential and will not be seen by anyone without your written permission unless required by law.
 If you have any questions, please discuss them with your therapist.

 Which forms should I use?

 If you are an adult, use these forms: